Qian, the Heaven

 Qian develops into Dui, the lake

 Qian is the result of an internal growth process towards greater personal integrity, coherence and clarity.
-But while Qian monologues, Dui starts the dialogue: Dui opens the boundaries of the self and lets the outside, the “you” touch our inside.
+But while Qian monologues, Dui, the lake starts the dialogue: Dui opens the boundaries of the self and lets the outside, the “you” touch our inside.
 Result: our self (Qian) becomes alive through animated exchange with the world around us.

-Examples for hexagrams where Qian develops into Dui → here.
+Examples of hexagrams where Qian develops into Dui → here.

 References